greetgo/greetgo.depinject/README.eng.md

    > What goes into production, contains only one class with one small static method, the rest is
      interfaces and annotations
- - The definition of the beans topology (the speed of this operation is O (n*n), where n - the number of beans), occurs at the compilation stage, not at startup;
+ - The definition of the beans topology (the speed of this operation is O (n*n), where n - the number of beans), occurs at the compilation stage, not at runtime;
-   > This allows to make the system startup always fast, and independent of the number of beans in the system
+   > This allows to make the system runtime always fast, and independent of the number of beans in the system
- - Initialization of beans occurs in the order of use, not in the order of dependencies, therefore, if the beans are not used, then they are not created
+ - Initialization of beans occurs in the order of use, not in the order of dependencies, therefore, if the beans are not used, they are not created
-   > For example, BEAN_1 contains a reference to BIN_2.
-Now, when initializing BIN_1, BIN_2 will not be initiated.
-BIN_2
+   > For example, BEAN_1 contains a reference to BEAN_2.
+Now, when initializing BEAN_1, BEAN_2 will not be initiated.
+BEAN_2
      will be initiated only when it is accessed directly.
-This makes the speed of the system startup independent of the number of beans.
+This makes the speed of the system runtime independent of the number of beans.
  - Reflection is not used in bean-containers, hence everything is properly optimized!

 # Disadvantages

   - an access to the bean can only be done through the method `get()`.
-Unfortunately it does not work out directly (as in Spring
+Unfortunately, it does not work out directly (as in Spring
   @Autowired), because the bean must be initialized at the first access, not when the dependency is formed.

     Access can be done in this way: